Did a parent ever tell you that when they were a kid, they walked 10 miles to school every day, barefoot, in the snow?

 1 ounce bacon (1 to 2 slices), cooked and crumbled for garnish, optional

 2 tablespoons chopped fresh parsley for garnish, optional

 Drain the beans that have been soaking in water.
 (If you haven't already soaked the beans, and you don't have time to do so overnight, you can put them in a large pot of water, bring to a boil, remove from heat and let sit for an hour, then drain.)

-Put the bacon into a large (5 to 6 quart) thick-bottomed Dutch oven on medium high heat.
-Let the bacon cook for a minute or two to start rendering out some of its fat, then add the chopped onion, celery, and carrots.
+Put the bacon into a large (5 to 6 quart) thick-bottomed Dutch oven on medium-high heat.
+Let the bacon cook for a minute or two to start rendering out some of its fat, then add the chopped onion, celery, and carrot.

-Increase heat to high to bring to a simmer, then lower the heat to maintain a simmer, partially covered, for 1 hour or until the beans are very soft.
+Increase the heat to high to bring to a simmer.
+Then, lower the heat to maintain a simmer, partially covered, for 1 hour or until the beans are very soft.

 Stir in the tomato paste and the paprika.
 Cook for 5 more minutes.